FilipowiczP/Rumhoolic/README.md

 ### `General info`

 It's commercial order created for Rumholic.
 All funcitions are ready but the customer haven't enough contents.
-We invite you at rumholic.pl :)
+Please visit rumholic.pl :)

 ### `Technologies`